A case for the patient way of life

 Use again blooming amidst use and throw

-Focus on health blooming amidst misguided body & beauty goals
+Focus on health & fitness blooming amidst shallow body & beauty goals

 Thoughtful consumption blooming amidst mindless consumerism